 Concrete pavers are significantly more durable than timber.
 However, they require a flat surface and careful install.
 Depending on the complexity of your tile or paver design and the suitability of the outdoor space where they will be laid, this can quickly drive your patio cost up due to landscaping and installation time.

 Concrete provides a solid, no-flex, non-slip surface.
 If you have lots of children who tend to run and jump a lot, it may be the better choice for your patio floor for long-term durability.
 Concrete also requires significantly less maintenance over time than a timber deck and can be easily cleaned using a high-pressure hose.

-MoneyMe offers unsecured fixed rate personal loans from $2,100 to $50,000.
+MoneyMe offers unsecured variable rate personal loans from $5,000 to $50,000.
 Once you’ve worked out your patio cost and how much you’ll need to borrow, you can apply online and receive a response within minutes.
 Depending on who you bank with, you can even expect the funds in your account the same day.